If you'd like to listen to a recording instead of reading, you can do that here.

 - Tesco still haven’t converted Clubcard Points into a cryptocurrency

-- John Lewis hasn't developed an algorithmic price-matching tool yet either (never knowingly undersold)
+- John Lewis haven’t developed an algorithmic price-matching tool yet either (never knowingly undersold)

 The best approach is to keep things simple and don’t try to do too much at once.
 Identify problems that matter.
 You can use tools like the N2D Method for this.
 Then, when thinking about how the future might unfold in relation to these important problems, you can try using a framework like the Futures Cone.